h2oai/tutorials/H2O-3/introduction-to-machine-learning-with-h2o-3-regression/introduction-to-machine-learning-with-h2o-3-regression.md

 **Task 4 - Flow Version**

 We can also build the XGBoost Model in Flow.
-In the first tutorial, we showed how to load a dataset into Flow and how to split it.
+In the first self-paced course, we showed how to load a dataset into Flow and how to split it.
 However, the data frames that we have in our Jupyter Notebook and RStudio are also stored in Flow, and we will use it to build our XGBoost model in Flow.

 In your Flow instance, go to the **Assistance** menu, and click on **getFrames** as shown below: